Top-Rated Employment Lawyers Handling Unpaid Overtime Claims in Norfolk, Richmond, and Throughout Virginia

 Wage and hour laws are in place to protect the rights of employees and ensure that they are properly compensated for their work.
-Despite Congress passing the Fair Labor Standards Act back in 1938, overtime claims remain one of the most commonly litigated areas of employment law in Virginia, as employers – sometimes by accident and sometimes intentionally – continue to violate the FLSA.
+Under the Fair Labor Standards Act (FLSA), most Virginia employers are required to follow certain labor regulations—including paying overtime to workers when appropriate.

 Exempt vs. Non-Exempt Employees

 The Fair Labor Standards Act (FLSA) requires companies to pay employees overtime wages for any time worked in excess of 40 hours in a week.
-However, certain types of employees are exempt from these rules, and the line between an exempt and a non-exempt employee is not always clear.
+However, certain types of employees are exempt from these rules.
+Indeed, one of the major challenges of dealing with overtime issues is that many employees are exempt under federal law.
+Further, the line between an exempt and a non-exempt employee is not always clear.
 Executives, professionals, and managers, for example, are typically “exempt” from overtime pay under the law.
-However, some companies push the envelope on these categories, and will classify certain employees as “managers” despite the fact that their primary job duties are not managerial in nature.
-Whether you have been misclassified as “exempt”, or are not being paid overtime for work you have performed, our employment attorney in Virginia can assist you and any others affected by your employer’s actions